HashTag42/Python/Python101/README.md

 # Python 101

-A collection of functions, classes, and unit tests to illustrate how to solve basic problems in Python.
+A collection of functions and classes to illustrate how to solve basic problems in Python.
+Usage is demonstrated through the included unit tests.

-## factorial
+## ```factorial``` functions

 * [```factorial.py```](./factorial.py) implements [Factorial](https://en.wikipedia.org/wiki/Factorial) functions:
   * ```factorial_iterative(n)``` returns ```n!``` through an iterative implementation